10 Ways to Find Your Ideal Mentor

 His response was simple: “Pay it forward.”

-Never stop seeking help from those who are where you are.
+Never stop seeking help from those who are where you want to be.
 At the same time, don’t neglect those who could use your help.

 Never let a goal become more important than helping people.
 Help others generously, abundantly.
 Help others without expectation of a return favor.
 Serving others will turn you into a mentor yourself.
 And you will always find more joy in helping others succeed than in achieving your own success.